Axway/mft-convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/partner_access_mechanisms.md

 title: "Partner  access mechanisms "
 linkTitle: "Partner access mechanisms"
 weight: 220
---- A SEND/RECV transfer command can perform one or more transfers with:
+---A SEND/RECV transfer command can perform one or more transfers with:

 A single partner
 via a direct connection